Website Manager

 Pop Warner Little Scholars YOUR FUTURE BEGINS HERE!

-LANGHORNE, PA – Pop Warner Little Scholars, the nation’s preeminent youth football organization, has announced four finalists for its 15th Annual Pop Warner College Football Award.
-The award was established in 2010 to recognize a senior who has made a positive impact on the field, in the classroom and in the community, and serves as a role model to Pop Warner’s young student-athletes.
+LANGHORNE, PA – University of Alabama quarterback Jalen Milroe today was named the recipient of the 15th Annual Pop Warner College Football Award.
+The honor was established in 2010 to recognize a senior who has made a positive impact on the field, in the classroom and in the community, and serves as a role model to Pop Warner’s young student-athletes.

-• Jalen Milroe, Alabama, QB: Considered one of the most prolific players in college football, Jalen has thrown for 15 touchdowns and rushed for 20 as the starting quarterback for the 13th ranked Crimson Tide.
-He graduated cum laude with a degree in management – entrepreneurship concentration in only three years, finished with a 3.5 cumulative GPA in undergrad and is currently pursuing his master's degree in sport management.
-He is a President's List honoree and three time Dean's List honoree.
-He was 2023 CoSIDA Academic All-District IV and 2022 SEC First-Year Academic Honor Roll and consistently serves as one of the top contributors to the Crimson Tide's community service efforts since his arrival on campus.
+Considered one of the most prolific quarterbacks in college football, Milroe has amassed more than 3,300 yards from scrimmage, 15 passing touchdowns, and a single season record 20 rushing touchdowns this season for the 11th ranked Crimson Tide.
+He graduated cum laude in only three years, earning a degree in management with a concentration in entrepreneurship.
+He is currently pursuing his master's degree in sport management.
+Milroe, the 2024 William Campbell Award winner, is a President's List honoree and three-time Dean's List honoree, and was 2023 CoSIDA Academic All-District IV and 2022 SEC First-Year Academic Honor Roll.

 TEXAS TECH’S TONY BRADFORD JR. NAMED 14TH POP WARNER COLLEGE FOOTBALL AWARD WINNER